PMOS logic: History and application

 For various reasons Fairchild Semiconductor did not proceed with the development of PMOS integrated circuits as intensively as the involved managers wanted.
 Two of them, Gordon Moore and Robert Noyce, decided in 1968 to found their own startup instead – Intel.
 They were shortly afterwards joined by other Fairchild engineers, including Federico Faggin and Les Vadasz.
 Intel introduced its first PMOS static random-access memory with a capacity of 256 bit, the Intel 1101, in 1969.
 The 1024-bit dynamic random-access memory Intel 1103 followed in 1970.
-The 1103 was a commercial success an quickly began replacing magnetic core memory in computers.
+The 1103 was a commercial success and quickly began replacing magnetic core memory in computers.
 Intel introduced its first PMOS microprocessor, the Intel 4004, in 1971.
 A number of companies followed Intel's lead.
 Most early microprocessors were manufactured in PMOS technology: 4040 and 8008 from Intel; IMP-16, PACE and SC/MP from National Semiconductor; TMS1000 from Texas Instruments; PPS-4 and PPS-8 from Rockwell International.
 There are several commercial firsts in this list of microprocessors: the first 4-bit microprocessor (4004), the first 8-bit microprocessor (8008), the first single-chip 16-bit microprocessor (PACE), and the first single-chip 4-bit microcontroller (TMS1000; RAM and ROM on the same chip as the CPU).

 By 1972, NMOS technology had finally been developed to the point where it could be used in commercial products.
 Both Intel (with the 2102) and IBM introduced 1 kbit memory chips.
 As the electron mobility in the n-type channel of NMOS MOSFETs is about three times that of the hole mobility in the p-type channel of PMOS MOSFETS, NMOS logic allows for an increased switching speed.
 For this reason NMOS logic quickly began to replace PMOS logic.
 By the late 1970s, NMOS microprocessors had overtaken PMOS processors.
 PMOS logic remained in use for a while due to its low cost and relatively high level of integration for applications such as simple calculators and clocks.
 CMOS technology promised a drastically lower power consumption than either PMOS or NMOS.
-Even though a CMOS circuit had been proposed already in 1963 by Frank Wanlass and commercial 4000 series CMOS integrated circuits had entered production in 1968, CMOS remained complex to manufacture and allowed neither the integration level of PMOS or NMOS nor the speed of NMOS.
+Even though a CMOS circuit had been proposed already in 1963 by Frank Wanlass and commercial 4000 series CMOS integrated circuits from RCA had entered production in 1968, CMOS remained complex to manufacture and allowed neither the integration level of PMOS or NMOS nor the speed of NMOS.
 It would take until the 1980s for CMOS to replace NMOS as the main technology for microprocessors.